jsdelivrbot/openarch-d8/README.md

 * awards icon is not displaying for cn
 * awards language filter not working, all translations show up
 * views infite scroll not working with flexslider ( temp fix -> added flexslider function to infinite-scroll.js as suggested here -> https://www.drupal.org/node/2317319) but need to make this more robust so update doesn't break it again.
+* Should filter for translation language = interface, then render language = row content!!
+This is causing issue with projects table/gallery when task group list field is exposed filters AND same list field is NOT translatable.
+Changing to translatable solve (but then task group discrep can arrise and shouldn't be translatable anyway).
+Removing translation language filter from view and instead setting rendering language to interface language also solves (but this SHOULD create duplicates in thumb gallery).
+WRONG Again, correct behavior SHOULD ACTUALLY be to NOT filter by translation AND render by interface BECAUSE, then if you having translated a node, it will STILL show up in listing!!!
+So real issue seems to be exposed list field causing duplicates.
+For now, can

 ## Liscense